Deciphering Taxes, Charges and VAT on Restaurant Bills

 Value Added Tax or VAT Imposed on the Bill

-VAT or Value Added Tax is charged on the sale of every item.
-Since VAT comes under the ambit of State Government, the VAT rates may vary from one state to another.
-Even in the same state different rates of VAT are charged for different items.
-VAT is charged at every step of production or distribution of goods and services.
+VAT or Value Added Tax was charged on the sale of every item.
+Since VAT came under the ambit of the State Government, the VAT rates varied from one state to another.
+Even in the same state different rates of VAT were charged for different items.
+VAT was charged at every step of production or distribution of goods and services.

-It is important to remember that VAT can only be charged on the food and non-alcoholic items prepared in the restaurant and not for packaged food.
-Usually, the VAT charged is between 5-20%.
+VAT could only be charged on the food and non-alcoholic items prepared in the restaurant and not for packaged food.
+Usually, the VAT charged was between 5-20%.
+Note that VAT still applies today to alcoholic liquor served in restaurants, as alcohol for human consumption was kept outside GST.

 Swatch Bharat Cess and Krishi Kalyan Cess

-Under Chapter VI of the Finance Act, 2015, Swatch Bharat Cess (starting 15th November 2015) and Krishi Kalyan Cess (starting 1st June 2016) are taxes collected in addition to Service Tax for financing as well as promoting Swatch Bharat Abhiyan & Krishi Kalyan Yojna.
+Under Chapter VI of the Finance Act, 2015, Swatch Bharat Cess (starting 15th November 2015) and Krishi Kalyan Cess (starting 1st June 2016) were taxes collected in addition to Service Tax for financing as well as promoting Swatch Bharat Abhiyan & Krishi Kalyan Yojna.
+Both cesses were abolished along with service tax when GST arrived on 1 July 2017.

-These taxes are imposed on every taxable service at the rate 0.5%.
-SBC and KKC are charged, collected and paid to Government of India, apart from the Service Tax.
-Restaurants must charge and account these taxes separately in invoices and account books.
-Swatch Bharat Cess and Krishi Kalyan Cess should be paid under separate accounting code provided by the Government.
+These taxes were imposed on every taxable service at the rate of 0.5% each.
+SBC and KKC were charged, collected and paid to the Government of India, apart from the Service Tax.
+Restaurants had to charge and account these taxes separately in invoices and account books.
+Swatch Bharat Cess and Krishi Kalyan Cess had to be paid under separate accounting codes provided by the Government.

 Breaking Down the Service Tax Rate in India Get Details